-Social media can be a powerful weapon when it comes to advertising jobs, however there are some important considerations to making the most out of this platform.
+Social media can be a powerful weapon when it comes to advertising jobs online, however there are some important considerations to making the most out of this platform.
 In this article, we will look further into these steps and give you tips on how and where to promote your job descriptions.

 - Its’s free: Yes that’s absolutely right, unless you’re running a paid campaign, in which case you set the management & ad spend costs.

 - Owned platform: Your page is your property, meaning you have complete control when showing applicants who you are and what you do.

 - Extended Reach: If you have a large following, you can advertise to many people for free.

 - Interested audience: You will be promoting a role to an audience that already follows you and could generate some serious applicants.

 - Shares & PR: Followers, partners and publishers can easily share posts to their friends and audiences, earning you free PR.
 If your post gets shared within a relevant private group, the quality of applicants could increase.